WPTRT/ns-theme-check/README.md

 This command behaves like the build one, but it skips creation of the zip file.

 When developing JavaScript code keep in mind the separation of concerns principle - data access and business logic should be separate from the presentation.
 If you 'sniff' (no pun intended) through the js code, you'll see that `index.js` holds all event triggers and calls the method for sniff start that is located in the separate `ThemeSniffer` class.
 Business logic modules should contain plain JavaScript (no framework), which makes it reusable.
-Of course, there is still room for imporvement, so if you notice something that could be improved we incurage you to make a PR.
+Of course, there is still room for improvement, so if you notice something that could be improved we encourage you to make a PR.

 The same is valid for PHP code.
 The business logic is stored in the `src/` folder, the JS and CSS are located in `assets/` folder and the views are located in the `views/` folder.